Doctoral Programme in Physical and Chemical Sciences - Admission Criteria and Instructions for Applicants

 In the autumn call: If applying for a right to study, an applicant will write a research plan in the second application phase together with her/his supervisor.
 If an applicant has already the right to study at the Doctoral Programme in Physical and Chemical Sciences, then she/he has to attach a research plan to her/his electronic application.

-The research plan should describe the research topic in the context of the field, scientific motivation and goals, methods and environment of the research, applicants own role and specialization in the study, timetable of research and the current state of doctoral thesis and post-graduate studies.
-Research plan must not exceed three A4 pages.
+The research plan should include the name of the applicant and planned title of the doctoral dissertation, and it should describe the research topic in the context of the field, scientific motivation and goals, methods and environment of the research, applicants own role and specialization in the study, timetable of research and the current state of doctoral thesis and post-graduate studies.
+Research plan in total must not exceed three A4 pages.
 Attach as a pdf (titled Surname_researchplan).

 4. Copies of the degree certificates and the transcripts of study records: